 - With your metronome marking the larger pulses, and you executing in sync with those pulses, drive shorter notes toward longer ones and move from weaker beats to stronger ones.
 Stir up irresistible forward motion.

-- See pages 31-33 of The Musician’s Way for a discussion of forward motion and the suggestive nature of rhythmic notation.
+- See pages 31-33 of The Musician’s Way for a detailed discussion of forward motion and the suggestive nature of rhythmic notation (music examples included).

 Mono-accented music has no place in musical communication (except when deliberately used for effect) just as monotone speech doesn’t belong in expressive conversation.

 - Whenever you play or vocalize, accompanied by a metronome or not, create a lush topography of varied accents.
 Make strong things strong and weak things weak.

 - Adjust your volume, color, and articulation to sculpt every gesture, even when you’re working on humble exercises.
 Override the blandness of a metronome rather than mimicking its uniformity.

 “Mono-accented music has no place in musical communication (except when deliberately used for effect) just as monotone speech doesn’t belong in expressive conversation.”

 4. Bull’s-Eye the Downbeat

 Your rhythmic experiments might range widely, but stay in touch with the downbeat, and land on it precisely and enjoyably.

 - One tactic: set your metronome to sound only on downbeats, keeping in mind that some downbeats will be stronger than others.

 - With your metronome ticking in the background, periodically record yourself playing or singing and promptly listen back, objectively weighing your rhythmic accuracy and flair.